-Saturated Fats are mostly found in animal products such as pork, beef, poultry, butter and whole milk.
+Saturated Fats are mostly found in animal products such as pork, beef, poultry, butter, and whole milk.
 These fats should make up no more than ten percent of your daily calorie intake.
 Nutrition Facts labels include a “calories from fat” line, so it is easy to keep track of your fat/energy consumption.
-Saturated fats are those that raise “bad” cholesterol known as LDL, which can lead to both heart disease and several types of cancer.
+Saturated fats are those that raise “bad” cholesterol known as low-density lipoprotein (LDL), which can lead to both heart disease and several types of cancer.
 Some non-animal fats are saturated such as coconut oil and hydrogenated vegetable oil.
-Coconut oil, even though it is saturated, does not raise “bad” cholesterol, whereas hydrogenated vegetable oil does, so stay away from the latter.
+Coconut oil, even though it is saturated, it does not raise “bad” cholesterol, whereas hydrogenated vegetable oil does.

-Monounsaturated Fats are found in peanut butter, almonds, avocados, olive and canola oils.
-These fats play a huge role in the Mediterranean diet, contributing about half of the total daily calories.
+Monounsaturated Fats are found in peanut butter, almonds, avocados, olive, and canola oils.
+These fats play a huge role in the Mediterranean diet, contributing about half of your total daily calories.
 Even though the Mediterranean diet is so high in fat, studies suggest that it lowers the risk of diabetes and heart disease because of the types of fat consumed (mostly from olive oil and mixed nuts).
-CFYL’s Avocado Pineapple Smoothie has plenty of monounsaturated fats as well as a healthy dose of vitamins.

 Polyunsaturated Fats include omega 3 and omega 6, which you’ve probably heard a lot about on your favorite health-food blog.
 Omega 3 can be found in flax, chia seeds, and oily fish such as salmon and sardines.
 Experts say this is one of the healthiest fats you can eat.
-It lowers blood pressure, reduces triglycerides, improves brain function and slows the buildup of plaque in the arteries, among other benefits.
+It lowers blood pressure, reduces triglycerides, improves brain function, and slows the buildup of plaque in the arteries, among other benefits.
 The fat also forms substances in the body that reduce inflammation and blood clotting.
-Studies by the American Institute of Cancer Research indicate that increased consumption of Omega 3 rich foods is associated with a lower risk of prostate cancer, breast cancer and slowed tumor growth.
+Studies by the American Institute of Cancer Research indicate that increased consumption of Omega 3 rich foods is associated with a lower risk of prostate cancer, breast cancer, and slowed tumor growth.
 An easy way to get more Omega 3 in your diet is to eat a handful of walnuts, about 2 ounces, per day.
-Also, eating a dark fish, like salmon, one or more times a week will make a big difference.
-Try CFYL’s Basic Poached Salmon for an easy way to get your fill of Omega 3.
+Also, eating dark fish, like salmon, one or more times a week will make a big difference.